Gai Jatra: Bhaktapur

-Many local musicians, and a cultural dance called Ghintang Ghisi follow in the wake of a chariot..
+Many local musicians, and a cultural dance called Ghintang Ghisi follow in the wake of a chariot.
 Men are also seen wearing women's dress, Hakupatasi.
 People dress up in many ways.
 There is face painting and masks are common.
-Children even dress up as gods and join the parade.
+Children dress up as gods and partake in the celebrations.

 The Ghintang Ghisi dance is celebrated for almost a week, from the day of Gaijatra to Krishna Janmashtami.
-The dance is done in a long queue with two persons in a row hitting each other's sticks.
+The dance is done in a long queue with two people in a row hitting each other's sticks.
 Many cultural shows are performed, and many nearby villages even participate in the festival.